No description

 Tauri SurrealDB Starter

-A cross-platform starter template for building desktop and mobile applications with Tauri and an embedded SurrealDB instance with on device persistence.
-The database runs entirely inside the Tauri process — no external server, sidecar or background processes required — and writes to the device filesystem.
+A cross-platform starter template for building desktop and mobile applications with Tauri and an embedded SurrealDB instance with on-device persistence.
+The database runs entirely inside the Tauri process — no external server, sidecar, or background processes required — and writes to the device filesystem.

 Platform status: tested on Linux and Android.

-macOS, iOS and Windows should in theory also work, but are not yet tested.
+macOS, iOS, and Windows should in theory also work, but are not yet tested.
 Please submit any bugs or issues that you find.

 What's included